centminmod/cfssl-ca-ssl/readme.md

 * client csr: /etc/cfssl/clientcerts/centminmod.com.csr
 * client csr profile: /etc/cfssl/clientcerts/centminmod.com.csr.json

-Included in output are Cloudflare API instructions for uploading the generated client SSL certificate to Cloudflare for use on a custom hostname configured Cloudflare Authenticated Origin Pull certificate as outlined at [https://developers.cloudflare.com/ssl/origin/authenticated-origin-pull/#per-hostname-authenticated-origin-pull-using-customer-certificates-per-hostname](https://developers.cloudflare.com/ssl/origin/authenticated-origin-pull/#per-hostname-authenticated-origin-pull-using-customer-certificates-per-hostname).
+Included in output are Cloudflare API instructions for uploading the generated client SSL certificate to Cloudflare for use on a custom hostname configured Cloudflare Authenticated Origin Pull certificate as outlined at [https://developers.cloudflare.com/ssl/origin-configuration/authenticated-origin-pull#per-hostname-authenticated-origin-pull-using-customer-certificates-per-hostname](https://developers.cloudflare.com/ssl/origin-configuration/authenticated-origin-pull#per-hostname-authenticated-origin-pull-using-customer-certificates-per-hostname).

+> ​Per-Hostname Authenticated Origin Pull using customer certificates {#per-hostname}
+> When enabling Authenticated Origin Pull per hostname, all proxied traffic to the specified hostname is authenticated at the origin web server.
+Customers can use client certificates from their Private PKI to authenticate connections from Cloudflare.

 ```
 /root/tools/cfssl-ca-ssl/cfssl-ca-ssl.sh gen-client centminmod.com 87600